LucyHouseman/LTU-Reboot-Digital-Coding/CPD/CPD.md

 How did I use this in practice?

 Signing in to free code camp and doing the first few tasks on responsive web design.
+Setting up a practice-repo.

 What did I find hard?